jumpinjackie/forge-e33-mod/design/LANDS.md

 This land enters tapped unless you control an Expeditioner.
 {T}: Add {W} or {U}.
 {4},{T}: Create a Food token.
+---
+The Aquafarm project ensured that Lumiere would have a plentiful supply of food for years to come.
 ```

 [card implementation](../custom/cards/l/lumiere_aquafarm.txt)